ZerosLab/blogfiles/content/2023/pumpkin.md

 anyway, hope folks are doing well, and im gonna try to stay pretty active on here, as opposed to how ive been in the past lol.

 oh also i might post an update for [The Gospel of Asmodeus](https://archiveofourown.org/works/35611465) soon. that will be a sex scene in a cave. highly heretical lol.

+P.S. also i made an [Etsy shop](ZeroPatches.etsy.com) where i sell patches.